Man pleads guilty in crash that killed two in Lindenhurst

 "I hope this case can also stand for something good," he said.
 "We don't want anymore cases like this. … We hold our breaths at times like this."

-He urged adults and teenagers to have a plan for this weekend, whether it's to have a designated driver, someone they can call for a ride, using a taxi or a ride share service.
+He urged adults and teenagers to have a plan for this weekend's holiday, whether it's to have a designated driver, someone they can call for a ride, or using a taxi or ride-share service.
 There is never a reason to drive while impaired by drugs or alcohol, he said.

 Comments